CubeSat Subsystems

 The magnetomers measure the Earth's magnetic field.
 If we know where OreSat is, we can tell which way it's pointing.
 2x Memsic HMC3883A magnetometers are on each End Cap, and they're read by the uC on the ACS Card.

-Source: oresat-acs-board
+Source: oresat-adcs-hardware

 IMU